 The launch edition of the ID.3 boasts sat nav, digital radio, dual-zone climate control, seat and steering-wheel heating, front armrests, 100kW rapid-charging capability, a rear-view camera, keyless entry and go, matrix LED headlights and 19-inch alloy wheels.
 Lower-spec models have 18-inch alloys and go without goodies like the heated seats and matrix LEDs.

 The 10-inch touchscreen display right in the middle of the dashboard is the main way you control the ID.3's functions.The panel is well positioned, the graphics are super-sharp and it’s responsive, so it’s fairly easy to use.

-Apple CarPlay and Android Auto smartphone connectivity are standard, as well as built-in sat-nav, but there’s no wireless phone charging, even as an option.
+Apple CarPlay and Android Auto smartphone connectivity are standard, as well as built-in sat-nav.
+Early examples didn't have wireless phone charging, even as an option, but it is now available.
 There’s also a smartphone app for use outside the car, which can pre-heat or cool the interior, control charging and let you see how much range you have left.